HomeStartup InsightRising Startup Ecosystem of Bangladesh

 Each startup in Bangladesh is known for innovation and a strong, efficient work structure.
 Bangladesh is positioned as a leading developing nation in South Asia due to its thriving startup ecosystem.

-Companies such as Y Combinator, the Bill and Melinda Gates Foundation, and Hustle Funds have demonstrated interest in and invested in startups in Bangladesh.
+Companies like Y Combinator, the Bill and Melinda Gates Foundation, and Hustle Funds have shown interest in and invested in startups in Bangladesh.
+Currently, bKash and Nagad are the country’s two unicorn startups, with expectations that more unicorns will emerge in the near future.

 Some Portfolio Startups | Rising Startup Ecosystem of Bangladesh